 Skydive Empuriabrava has been operating since 1985 and offers skydiving courses and tandem jumps as well as pilot training.
 Find out more about what they offer here.

-It’s easy to rent a bike to get around town and an easy way to get to the beach without having to park.
+It’s easy to rent a bike to get around town and an easy way to get to the beach without having to park, but serious cyclists will want to pit themselves against the pro-cycling routes around Girona.

 There are so many places you can hike it just isn’t true.

-The coastal pathways are popular, although in many areas they are a little too gentrified from a few years ago.
+The coastal pathways are popular, although in many areas they are a little too gentrified compared with few years ago.
 Other areas to set off on your own two legs are Cap de Creus natural park.
 Make sure you take enough water with you though.
 I learnt that the hard way.
+Read more about hiking here.

 Horse riding is popular on the beach between Sant Martí d’Empúries, but there are riding centres located inland too.